 ActiveRecord models and will look like this:

-That should generate a model which looks like this:
+That should generate a model that looks like this:

 You should change that to look like the following (note the